IBM/s2i-open-liberty-workshop/README.md

 docker push $REGISTRY/default/s2i-open-liberty:0.1.0
 ```

 1. We are almost ready to deploy our application but first we need to create an application template that contains all the components of our application.
-The template that we are applying here will create 2 build configs (builder and runtime iamges), a deploymentConfig to manage our application pods, a service, and a route.
+The template that we are applying here will create 2 build configs (builder and runtime images), a deploymentConfig to manage our application pods, a service, and a route.

 ```bash
 oc apply -f template.yaml